-The Ouvea premix, a class six and class four hazardous substance (though local press continue to call it only a class six in attempt to down play the risk the public face) , was left in warehouses in Southland after Taha Asia Pacific, which was storing the substance without resource consent at Mataura, Awarua, and down town Invercargill, went into liquidation in 2016.
+The Ouvea premix, a class six and class four hazardous substance (though local press continue to call it only a class six in an attempt to downplay the risk the public face), was left in warehouses in Southland after Taha Asia Pacific, which was storing the substance without resource consent at Mataura, Awarua, and downtown Invercargill, went into liquidation in 2016.

-Its located in electorate who in 2020 was part of 62,000 people across the South Island will switch electorates following a redrawing of the boundaries for the 2020 election.
+It is located in South Island electorates whose boundaries have been re-drawn for the 2020 election, meaning 62,000 people will switch electorates.
 Dunedin North becomes Dunedin; Dunedin South becomes Taieri; and Clutha-Southland becomes Southland.
 New Zealand First list MP Mark Patterson will stand in the Taieri electorate in September’s general election.
 The Lawrence-based farmer stood in Clutha-Southland in 2017, the first time New Zealand First had fielded a candidate in the electorate since 2005.

 The boundary changes meant he now lived in the Taieri seat, and Mr Patterson said after much thought he had decided to stand in that electorate.
 “I am delighted to have received the nomination to stand in Taieri and look forward to highlighting New Zealand First’s strong influence in the electorate,” he said.